micahkepe/blog/content/piantor-keyboard/index.md

 set this to 150ms, which provides a good balance between preventing accidental activations and maintaining quick access to the modifiers.

+I also made the right middle thumb key have a tap dance as well where when I tap it is the `Esc` key and when I hold it toggles the second layer.
+This is something that I found really convenient when working in Vim since I use the `Esc` key so often when switching modes.

 For a way better overview and explanatiohn of home row mods I highly recommend checking out this [blog post by precondition](https://precondition.github.io/home-row-mods).